shkim04/shkim04.github.io/blog/11/how-to-detect-click-outside-react-component.en.md

 export default App;
 ```

-Let’s create a `div` tag whose class name is given red box that says _"**If you click here inside this red box, Nothing happens**"_.
+Let’s create a `div` tag whose class name is given red box that says _**If you click here inside this red box, Nothing happens**_.
 We will wrap the red box `div` tag around **ClickOutside** component.

 Then, we pass a handler function, which toggles visibility of a `div` tag containing a hidden text to **ClickOutside** component.

-What is expected to happen is when we click the outside of the red box, the hidden text will show up, saying _"**You clicked outside of the red box!
-To make this message disappear, click outside of the red box again**"_.
+What is expected to happen is when we click the outside of the red box, the hidden text will show up, saying _**You clicked outside of the red box!
+To make this message disappear, click outside of the red box again**_.
 If clicked again, it will disappear.

 You can create another `div` tag and give it a reference by using `useRef` hook, then pass it as exceptionRef.
 When you click it, nothing will happens as you click the inside of **ClickOutside** component.